dingdangdog/blivedm/README.md

 ### platform

+> Currently only supports windows.

+select:
 - win (`default`)
 - mac
 - linux

 ### mode

+select:
+- local (`default`)
 - azure
-- local (`default`)

 ### bilibili_SESSION

-- There should to write a logged in `SESSDATA`, you can get it in `cookie`.
+There should to write a logged in `SESSDATA`, you can get it in `cookie`.
-- You can connect without filling it in, but username and id will not be obtained.
+You can connect without filling it in, but username and id will not be obtained.

+### bilibili_heart_print

+Heartbeat monitoring information printing interval.

 ### azure_model